University of Oxford Logo University of OxfordDepartment of Computer Science - Home

-Andrew D. Ker, Publications
+Andrew D. Ker, publications

 These documents are included only to ensure timely dissemination of the authors' research.
 All rights are retained by the author or other copyright holder, even though the works are offered for download here.
 By downloading one of these documents, you agree to adhere to the terms of the copyright holder, without whose explicit consent they may not be reposted.